 Some people even call Valais the Swiss California – albeit on a smaller scale – referring to Silicon Valley’s rapid technological development.
 In terms of economic matters, the Canton has always prioritised supporting and promoting its characteristically entrepreneurial spirit.

+Are there any projects underway to develop and improve the quota of hotels in Valais?
 Yes, through new regional policies and due to extraordinary measures given the current financial climate.
 Projects for developing infrastructure are being analysed or underway in Valais, covering areas from sports to tourism and centres for technology.
 These aim to improve hotel availability by building new hotel facilities and residences for tourists and improve housing in existing establishments.
 Various projects are in the study and discussion stages.

 Several housing projects for tourists have already been completed and two major construction sites for building hotel facilities have begun (Mer de Glace at Nendaz and Verbier’s Les 3 Rocs).